INDAPlus21/azeezd-task-7/README.md

 5. Sort the list of names alphabetically
 6. Go through the list of names.
 If current name and next name are equal then it is a duplicate, reduce the amount of names by 1.

+### Faster Cyber Clara (Faster solution)
+Another solution for Cyber Clara (see under `faster_cyber_clara`) is by implementing an own HashSet
+1. Read all names
+2. Hash them using `(previousHash + charAsciiValue) * k`
+3. Insert in the HashSet (if key already exists then don't).
+Each successful insertion increments a counter
+4. Return counter

 ### Game Rank
 This is really just following the rules given by Kattis but in general it's
 1. Get the next character in the stream while it's not end of file `EOF`